Chacoon3/Chacoon3/README.md

 I enjoy the feeling of solidifying intangible thoughts into reality through writing codes.

-You can reach me at dyzily@foxmail.com
+You can reach me at dyzily@foxmail.com.

+My favorite music is <b>Chaconne</b> by J. S. Bach.